 After their initial purchase as babies, Millie and Christine changed hands several times before they were 10 years of age.
 Once John Pervis sold them to Brower and Smith in 1853, they appeared at the North Carolina State Fair as well as numerous road shows as "The Carolina Twins."
 Only a couple of years later, Millie and Christine were kidnapped from a show in New Orleans, after which they were put on display at P.T.
 Barnum's American Museum in New York City.

 In 1855, Millie and Christine were acquired by W. J. L. Millar, a former professor who became a showman.
-Millar exhibited the twins in Canada, continental Europe, and England, where Pearson Smith was able to locate them.
-Some accounts indicate Pearson Smith had been aware of the girls' location, but lost track of them around the time Millar began showing them yet had been actively searching for his investment.
+Millar exhibited the twins in Canada, continental Europe, and England, where Joseph Pearson Smith was able to locate them.
+Some accounts indicate Pearson Smith had been aware of the girls' location, but lost track of them around the time Millar began showing them, despite actively searching for his investment.

-Once Pearson Smith found Millie and Christine in England, he gathered up their mother, Monimia, and crossed the Atlantic to reclaim them.
-By this point, slavery was illegal in England and Pearson Smith faced a legal battle if he was going to get the girls back.
+Once Joseph Pearson Smith found Millie and Christine in England, he gathered up their mother, Monimia, and crossed the Atlantic to reclaim them.
+By this point, slavery was illegal in England, and Pearson Smith faced a legal battle if he was going to get the girls back.
 He sued for custody and was allowed to retrieve his property but, technically, they were released back to their mother.
 Monimia, in turn, gave them back to Pearson Smith.
-The girls returned to the United States around 1860 and returned to the road show circuit.
+The girls returned to the United States around 1860 and resumed the road show circuit.